wangkalbi-gernessen/React_Recipe_and_Calorie_Manager_App/README.md

-🚧 This app is still WIP 🚧
+🚧 This app is still work in progress. 🚧

 # Project Title
 ## Recipe-and-Calorie-Manager